ednieuw/NanoESP32-BW-RGBW-clock/README.md

 The software support all connected devices.
 ```
 A One-wire connection to pin A3.
 See here [One wire 1x3 and 3x4 membrane keypad](https://ednieuw.home.xs4all.nl/Woordklok/OneWireKeyPad/OneWireKeyPad.html)
 A 6-pin connection to SDA and SCL pin A4 and A5 for a DS3231 RTC module.
-When no WIFI is available the software can use this very precise RTC module instead of the NTP time
+When no WIFI is available the software can use this very precise RTC module instead of the NTP time.
+The SDA and SCL line can be optionally pulled-up with two optional 10k resitors.
 A 3-pin connection  connected to D8 for a DCF-77 time module to get the time from a in Mainflingen (Germany) located time transmitter.
 [More here](https://ednieuw.home.xs4all.nl/Woordklok/DCF77_transceiver/DCFtransceiverklok.html).
 A 5-pin connection for a rotary encoder.
 A 3-pin connection to connect a SK6812 RGBW 0r WS2812 RGB LED strip